iOrange/iorange.github.io/p02/TeapotAndBunny.md

 Also, for more convenient work with the scene and its resources, I’ve added some helper structures: *RTAccelerationStructure*, *RTMesh*, *RTMaterial*, *RTScene*.

-The code, for the most part, remains unchanged, only instead of one BLAS, we now have multiple, and therefore multiple *VkGeometryNVX* and *VkGeometryInstance* are created.
+The code, for the most part, remains unchanged, only instead of one BLAS, we now have multiple, and therefore multiple *VkGeometryNV* and *VkGeometryInstance* are created.
 It is also important to note that we assign the object ordinal number in the scene to the instanceId field of each instance.
 This will help us in the future to access its attributes.
 After the creation of BLAS and instance for each object of the scene, we build a TLAS.
 Our scene is ready.

 ## 2. Camera, action!